tradle/cloudpal/README.md

 ## Premise
 _The world seems to swing back and forth between personal and shared economy.
-We are entering into another cycle of Perso nal, Personal Cloud._
+We are entering into another cycle of Perso nal computing, Cloud PC._

-1. **What makes it possible**.
+1. **What makes this possible**.
 Linux evolved in the last 5-10 years to let us create a beautful and powerful Cloud, dedicated to a personal use.
 We believe this is the next evolutionary cycle of Personal Computing, after PCs and Mobiles.

-1. **Spinging from the shadow of Big Tech**.
-Despite the dominance of Megascaler / Hyperscalers, the inovation did not stop.
-Cloud industry is surging with the new entrants in Edge Cloud like Fly.io and with the signifant evolution among the existing ones, like Cloudflare and Fastly.com.
+1. **Cloud commoditization**.
+Despite the dominance of Megascaler / Hyperscalers, the inovation on the Edge did not stop, with Cloudflare and Fastly.com adding serverless compute, Virtual Private Server (VPS) players like Linode, Digital Ocean, Vultr etc. adding AWS S3-compatible Object Storage and other services, popularized by AWS.

-1. **Different from VPS** There is one area though that neither Hyperscalers nor others are working on today, a Personal Cloud.
-This market segment does not exist yet, with the closest to it being the VPS market.
-Although VPS business exists since the 1990s, its target audience has always been the techical crowd.
-Personal Cloud is the VPS for the mass market.
+1. **Get ready for VPS++** There is one area though that neither Hyperscalers nor others are offering today, a Cloud PC for consumers.
+Although VPS business has existed since the 1990s, its target audience has always been the techical crowd.

-## Goals of the Personal Cloud
+## Goals of Cloud PC
 1. People became not just users but the product to get monetized by Facebook, Google and other SaaS app providers.
 Our goal is to restore the Internet to the conditions when app companies did not own our data and did not know how we chose to use their apps.
-2. We live in an increasingly multi-device world, with mobile, tablets, PCs, vehicle and home automation computing devices coming online at a rapid pace.
-We need a personal operating system to manage those devices.
-To make things easier for us this personal OS can create one virtual secure network, with all devices logging into it from many places.
-This allows to exchange data securely between our devices.
-Cloud is one of such devices, with specific capabilities that enahnce operations of other personal devices.
-Cloud
+2. We live in an increasingly multi-device world, with mobiles, tablets, PCs, vehicle and home automation computing devices coming online at a rapid pace.
+We need a personal system to manage those devices and help them exchange data securely.
+Consider Cloud PC as one of such devices, a linch pin in such a system, helping connect, sync, coordinate, recover and transition all other devices.
+Cloud PC is the most he reliable of our devices, the most adaptive to our network, storage and processing needs.
+Cloud PC is also the the one that evolves the fastest of them all.

-Personal Cloud comes with 3 major components: network, compute and data virtualization
+Cloud PC comes with 3 major components: network, compute and data virtualization

 ## 1. Network (your personal VPN)